Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/02_System_Requirements/02a_Requirement_Analysis.md

 ### 2.1.1.1 Challenges with Legacy Commercial Software

-The primary software used for quote generation was "HERO Software"[^1], a comprehensive but overly complex tool for the company's specific needs.
+The primary software used for quote generation was "HERO Software"[AlleFeaturesHERO], a comprehensive but overly complex tool for the company's specific needs.
 Based on feedback from the sales department, two main issues were identified:

-1.  **High Usability Barriers**: The software's interface was not intuitive for sales personnel, often requiring intervention from the IT department to configure quote templates and calculation parameters.(add footnote reference)
+1.  **High Usability Barriers**: The software's interface was not intuitive for sales personnel, often requiring intervention from the IT department to configure quote templates and calculation parameters.(add footnote reference review from sales team)
 2.  **Requirement of Expert Knowledge**: Effective use of the configurator demanded deep expertise in construction details (e.g., gutter placement, faucet location).
 This dependency led to a steep learning curve and a high probability of errors, especially for new employees.

 Furthermore, the software's high licensing costs posed a significant financial burden, especially since many of its features, designed for general construction, were rarely used by the company.(footnote reference)

 ### 2.1.1.2 Limitations of the Subsequent In-House Solution

-To address these issues, a simpler, more user-friendly application was developed internally using JavaScript.
+To address these issues, a simpler, more user-friendly application called "Angeboteskonfigurator" or "Offer Configurator" was developed internally using JavaScript.
 While this application improved usability, it introduced a different problem: it lacked intelligent filtering capabilities.
 The sales team still could not automatically select or recommend shower enclosures based on critical parameters such as:

 -   Dimensions (width, depth, height)
 -   Shower construction style (e.g., niche, corner entry, walk-in)